oscar-barlow/website/content/blog/my-theory-of-leadership-and-management.md

 +++

 # My theories of what leadership and management are
-I've recently read [The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) and [The Phoenix Project](https://www.oreilly.com/library/view/the-phoenix-project/9781457191350/) recently.
+I've read [The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) and [The Phoenix Project](https://www.oreilly.com/library/view/the-phoenix-project/9781457191350/) recently.
 They're both excellent, and both are apparently about IT but are actually about management and leadership.

 As I was coming to the end of _The Mythical Man Month_, I realised that I have quite well developed theories about what leadership, team management, and person management are.
 The lists are unordered, as they were scribbled in a Kindle note as I was finishing a chapter.